Praveen76/Statistics-Interview-Preparation-Guide/README.md

 ## How to Use This Guide

-1. Explore the folders corresponding to different statistical topics.
+1. Explore the different .md files corresponding to different statistical topics.
-2. Each topic folder contains a set of interview questions and detailed answers.
+2. Each .md file contains a set of interview questions and detailed answers.
 3. Use these resources to test your understanding, practice your problem-solving skills, and prepare for interviews.

 ## Topics Covered